ArcRanges/ArcRanges/README.md

 ## 🌱 Fun Facts

 - I nature and outdoors like hiking and camping.
-- I enjoy road trips and exploring new places.
+- I enjoy travelling, road trips, and exploring new places.
 - I love learning new things be it tech related or others.